sohaibbhatti/rabbit_rpc/README.md

-# Fluffy
+# RabbitRPC

-Fluffy helps in the rapid development of ruby services and their RPC invocation over RabbitMQ in a service-oriented architecture.
+RabbitRPC helps in the rapid development of ruby services and their RPC invocation over RabbitMQ in a service-oriented architecture.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fluffy'
+    gem 'rabbit_rpc'

 And then execute: